Fort Worth, Texas: Sports

+While much of Fort Worth's sports attention is focused on Dallas's professional sports teams, the city has its own athletic identity.

+In 2021, it was announced that Austin Bold FC would relocate to Fort Worth, providing Fort Worth with a USL Championship club.
+Semi-professionally, the Fort Worth Jaguars play in the North American Floorball League and the North Texas Bulls of the National Arena League play at Cowtown Coliseum.

+There are three amateur soccer clubs in Fort Worth: Fort Worth Vaqueros FC, Inocentes FC, and Azul City Premier FC; Inocentes and Azul City Premier both play in the United Premier Soccer League.
+The Vaqueros play in the National Premier Soccer League.

+Collegiately, Texas Christian University's athletic teams are the premier college sports teams for Fort Worth.
+The TCU Horned Frogs compete in NCAA Division I athletics.
 The Horned Frog football team produced two national championships in the 1930s and remained a strong competitor in the Southwest Conference into the 1960s before beginning a long period of underperformance.

-The revival of the TCU football program began under Coach Dennis Franchione with the success of running back LaDainian Tomlinson.
-Under Head Coach Gary Patterson, the Horned Frogs have developed into a perennial top-10 contender, and a Rose Bowl winner in 2011.
+The revival of the TCU football program began under Dennis Franchione with the success of running back LaDainian Tomlinson.
+Under Gary Patterson, the Horned Frogs have developed into a perennial top-10 contender, and a Rose Bowl winner in 2011.
 Notable players include Sammy Baugh, Davey O'Brien, Bob Lilly, LaDainian Tomlinson, Jerry Hughes, and Andy Dalton.
-The Horned Frogs, along with their rivals and fellow non-AQ leaders the Boise State Broncos and University of Utah Utes, were deemed the quintessential "BCS Busters", having appeared in both the Fiesta and Rose Bowls.
+The Horned Frogs, along with their rivals and fellow non-AQ leaders the Boise State Broncos and University of Utah Utes, were deemed the quintessential "BCS Busters", having appeared in both the Fiesta and Rose bowls.
 Their "BCS Buster" role ended in 2012 when they joined the Big 12 athletic conference in all sports.

-The Horned Frog football teams have one of the best winning percentages of any school in the Football Bowl Subdivision in recent years.
+Nearby Texas Wesleyan University competes in the NAIA, and won the 2006 NAIA Div.
+I Men's Basketball Championship and three-time National Collegiate Table Tennis Association (NCTTA) team championships (2004–2006).
+Fort Worth is also home to the NCAA football Lockheed Martin Armed Forces Bowl.

+There used to be one professional sports team in Fort Worth proper, Panther City Lacrosse Club of the National Lacrosse League.
+It was founded in 2020 and played at Dickies Arena until it folded in 2024.

 Recreation

 Colonial National Invitational Golf Tournament

 Fort Worth hosts an important professional men's golf tournament every May at the Colonial Country Club.
-The Colonial Invitational Golf Tournament, now officially known as the Fort Worth Invitational, is one of the more prestigious and historical events of the tour calendar.
+The Colonial Invitational Golf Tournament, titled for sponsorship reasons as the Charles Schwab Challenge since 2019, is one of the more prestigious and historical events of the tour calendar.
 The Colonial Country Club was the home course of golfing legend Ben Hogan, who was from Fort Worth.